acgodson/mortystack/docs/content/docs/shops/index.md

 Suppose you create a custom shop named "ArtisanTreasures."
 Morty Wallet will assign the subdomain domain "artisantreasures.mortsystack.xyz" for your shop.

 Now, visitors can explore your curated collection, whether it includes unique NFTs or handcrafted goods, and complete purchases seamlessly using Morty's integrated checkout.
-Morty will issue a receipt and the contract would hold the asset until you return to claim it
+Morty will issue a receipt and the contract would hold the asset until you return to claim it.

-Explore the possibilities with custom shops and subdomain domains, making it easy for users to showcase and sell their favorite items while